logicalmechanism/perma-lock/README.md

 # Perma Lock

-The `Perma Lock FT` contract is designed to permanently lock a specific token, which is defined at compile time.
-It allows users to add tokens but prevents any withdrawals.
-Once tokens are locked in this contract, they cannot be removed.
-This reduces the minimum required Lovelace and ensures that this minimum amount of Lovelace required by the UTxO remains constant.
-The transaction fees associated with this contract are nearly constant as well, primarily because these fees depend more on the number of UTxOs in the transaction than on the computational units.
+*This is a fork of the [perma-lock](https://github.com/DripDropz/perma-lock) contracts by Dripdropz.*

-The `Perma Lock NFT` contract is designed to permanently lock various types of tokens.
+The `Perma Lock` contract is designed to permanently lock various types of tokens.
 It allows users to add tokens but prevents any withdrawals.
 Once tokens are locked in this contract, they cannot be removed.
 This flexibility makes the contract particularly beneficial for non-fungible and arbitrary tokens, as it can accommodate any token in the UTxO.
-Unlike the `Perma Lock FT`, the minimum required Lovelace in this contract is variable and must be adjusted during transaction creation.
+The minimum required Lovelace in this contract is variable and must be adjusted during transaction creation.
 Transaction fees tend to increase over time, closely correlating with the number of tokens in the UTxO and the number of UTxOs involved in the transaction.

 ## **Prerequisites**